HPE acquires Determined AI to ramp up machine learning development

 A study by Intersect360 Research found that the HPC market is expected to reach almost $55bn in revenue by 2024.

-One of HPE’s major plays in this arena is its GreenLake cloud service, which provides high-performance computing and AI solutions as part of a fully managed service for businesses.
+One of HPE’s major plays in this arena is its GreenLake cloud service, which provides services for high-performance computing and AI solutions as part of its fully managed service for businesses.